 Epoxy Lined Tanks

-*After installation, fill the system and run at operating temperature for at least one day in closed loop mode.
+After installation, fill the system and run at operating temperature for at least one day in closed loop mode.
 Then drain system, open tank, and wipe clean.
-Very often the installer has pipe dope left in the tank.
-This can cause odor.
+Pipe dope left in the tank can cause odor.

 Glass Lined Tanks

-*Anodes should be checked 12 months after start up.
+Sacrificial anodes are supplied with all our glass lined tanks.
+Most tanks come with flexible anodes shipped loose in a box accompanying the tank.
+Some have rigid anodes which are installed here.
+A few tanks have both types, usually placed to protect certain areas of the vessel, for example near a heater bundle.
+All anodes should be checked 12 months after start up.
 Their original diameter is 1-5/16".
 Should their diameter be reduced by 50% or more, they should be replaced.
-After the first check at 12 months, a schedule should be established for future checks.
+After the first check at 12 months, a schedule should be established for future checks as erosion rates vary.

-*We supply 25 grams of anode per square foot of tank area (glass lined tanks only).
+We supply 25 grams of anode per square foot of tank area.

 Cement Lined Tanks